-"He has a sister about two years younger, who some time since had the scarlet rash, and her constitution being feeble, it has fallen on her eyelids, which are very sore and much inflamed.
+"He has a sister about two years younger, who some time since had a scarlet rash, and her constitution being feeble, it has fallen on her eyelids, which are very sore and much inflamed.
 I imagine that she is scrofulous also.
 Can you cure her, think you?
+"Their father, who resides in Darlington, having heard of the benefit which I had